WELCOME CLICK ON THE IMAGE ABOVE

 DO I UNDERSTAND MY ROLE WITHIN THE MARITAL BOND? ---Research has found that couples who have the most fulfilling marriages, are not the following....
 1. Couples who are most financially well off, 2.
 Couples who are most physically attractive, 3.
 Couples who say they have a great sex life.
 As surprising as this may sound, in the long run, the couples who have the best marital relationships, are the couples who best understand their divinely assigned marital role and and honestly seeks to walk in it.

 By divine design we were created to fulfill certain roles in life: These roles include first of all, positive interaction with our divine creator, and secondly positive interaction with each other. it is only as we walk in these assigned roles that we can find fullness in life.
+Whether you are single or married, this book is packed with over 200 pages of vital information.
+Below we list the table of content, we also give some examples of the content of this book.

 Understanding one's marital role is critical- Research has found that couples who have the most fulfilling marriages, are not the following....
 1. Couples who are most financially well off, 2.
 Couples who are most physically attractive, 3.
 Couples who say they have a great sex life.
 As surprising as this may sound, in the long run, the couples who have the best marital relationships, are the couples who best understand their divinely assigned marital role and and honestly seeks to walk in it.